How to List Your Education on Resume in 2023

 Your education is an important part of your history.
 How should you feature your education on your resume effectively?

-Education on Resume
+Education on resume

 Whether you’re an experienced professional, a recent graduate or you’re currently in school, highlighting your educational background is a great way to prove you have the skills necessary for a job.
 How do you list education on a resume in a way that benefits your job search?
 Here’s what you need to know about adding education to strengthen your relevant work experience.